Buy Now, Plant Later! Spring Reservations Are Open

 • Deer Don’t Prefer This Tree

-• Non-Toxic Trees Safe to Use Near Horses and Livestock
+• Non-Toxic Trees Safe to Use Near Horses & Livestock

 People just love these beautiful trees!
 One of the country's most popular ornamental, deciduous trees, Dura Heat® (Betula nigra 'BNMTF’) is a real standout specimen.
 The unique bark is light-colored and offers an unmatched performance over any other similar tree.

-Dura Heat is a wonderful heat tolerant selection of River Birch that has better insect and disease resistance than the species.
+Dura Heat is a wonderful heat-tolerant selection of River Birch, but this new cultivar has better insect and disease resistance than the species.
 It is a Birch that actually likes the heat and can be grown up into Zone 9, as long as it does not get too dry.

-Dura Heat stands up to leaf spot.
+Dura Heat stands up to Leaf Spot.
 Give it full sun with moist soil, or add water as needed.
-Hardy for most all U.S. climate zones, it is fast-growing, well-forked, wind and ice-resistant.
+Hardy for most all U.S. climate zones, it is fast-growing, well-branched, and both wind and ice-resistant!

 Don’t miss your chance to own this spectacular tree!
 Order Dura Heat River Birch from Nature Hills today.